Job submission¶

 In order to be able to use the verylong

-qos (i.e., running times over 7 days), please request access via the S3IT issue tracker.
+qos (i.e. running times over 7 days), please contact Science IT.
 A single user can run only one job with the verylong

 QOS at a time.
 If you schedule multiple verylong